A complaint can be about a lawyer’s conduct, or the fees charged.

 Not all types of complaints amount to misconduct.
 For example, the fact that a lawyer has simply made a mistake will not in itself usually amount to misconduct.

 A complaint must be submitted in writing, ideally using the complaint form.
-To constitute a proper complaint, the complainant must have paid a fee of $110 (including GST), unless that fee has been waived.
+To constitute a proper complaint, the complainant must have paid a fee of $110 (including GST), unless that fee has been reduced or waived.
 For more information please refer to Fee to lodge a complaint.
 The complaint must:

 A complaint must be made within 3 years of the conduct that is the subject of the complaint, or such longer period as the Commissioner may allow.